Ghstz/ShedLink/README.md

 ## 🏗️ Architecture

 1. **ShedLink (Server Mod):** A highly optimized Vintage Story `.dll` mod.
 It opens a secure network protocol to listen for dashboard connections.
 Built with cached reflection to maintain zero-overhead backwards compatibility across Vintage Story versions 1.19 through 1.22+.
-2. **Shed Security AP (Desktop Dashboard):** A .NET 10 Windows Presentation Foundation (WPF) application compiled as a single-file executable for easy distribution.
+2. **ShedLink Dashboard (Desktop Dashboard):** A .NET 10 Windows Presentation Foundation (WPF) application compiled as a single-file executable for easy distribution.

 ---